What kind of funeral can I arrange?

-Many firms have now safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
-Face coverings must be worn by passengers in funeral vehicles in England, Scotland and Wales and this is advised in Northern Ireland.
+Many firms in England, Wales and Scotland have safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of Perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
+In Northern Ireland, limousines are not permitted for use.
+Face coverings should be worn by passengers in funeral vehicles.

 Face coverings are required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England and Scotland.
 In Northern Ireland and Wales face coverings are recommended but not mandatory.

-Webcasting/live streaming of the funeral service (using professional or personal devices) may still be possible – thereby enabling other mourners to still participate without putting themselves and others at risk of harm.
+Webcasting/live streaming of the funeral service (using professional or personal devices) is available at most crematoria (or arranged through your funeral director) – thereby enabling other mourners to still participate without putting themselves and others at risk of harm.

 Please don’t publicly advertise the funeral details to reduce the risk of other, well-meaning mourners arriving unexpectedly.
 This is not permitted under current social distancing laws. and they may be turned away at the door, which could be distressing for them and the bereaved family.

 Please visit our Frequently Asked Questions page for further information.

 The NAFD fully appreciates that, despite these changes, the current restrictions remain extremely tough for bereaved families.
 However, they are there to protect as many lives as possible and so it is important they continue to be adhered to.

 Updated funeral guidance for England, reflecting lockdown restrictions, has been published on the Government website.…